cciw-uk/data-protection/Amendments to manual.rst

 or filing systems that are not directly under the oversight of the webmaster by being part of the website database.

 ----

 We will need a new section about CCiW Chairperson and CPO's responsibilities as follows.
 I'm not sure where this should live.

-From what I've gathered, we do not have a documented process for this, possibly because the situation hasn't actually occurred before.
+From what I've gathered, we do not have a documented process for what happens when a DBS result actually shows criminal convictions, possibly because the situation hasn't actually occurred before.
 I've therefore drawn up a draft of what I thought it should be.

 ``STATUS:QUESTION`` This is one of the most sensitive parts of our processes, and should be carefully reviewed.
 It may help us to get some expert advice on this.
-We need to carefully balance: 1) vetting officers properly 2) respecting their privacy and GDPR legislation 3) protecting ourselves regarding legal cases, 4) giving both sufficient structure and flexibility to a process that is hard to anticipate since we have very little experience of this situation.
+We need to carefully balance:

+1. vetting officers properly
+2. respecting their privacy and GDPR legislation
+3. protecting ourselves regarding legal cases
+4. giving both sufficient structure and flexibility to a process that is hard to anticipate since we have very little experience of this situation.

 ----